ValeryShestakovv/SwiftLabs/README.md

 # MarvelApp

 ## Why i created this app
-This is my study project.
-I've been practicing the basic concepts for android development on it
+This is my first project on the IOS platform.
+On it, I learned the basics of mobile development as part of my internship at Effective.

 ## Topics
 * Navigation